 From the pre-Revolutionary War conflicts to present-day missions around the world, American Indians, Alaska Natives, and Native Hawaiians have and continue to play a vital role in the United States Armed Forces, serving at a higher rate in proportion to their population than any other ethnic group.

-The Senior Advisor and Liaison for Native American Affairs (SALNAA) works within the Office of the Secretary of Defense and reports to the Deputy Assistant Secretary (Environment).The SALNAA advises the Department on matters concerning DoD interactions with federally recognized tribes and acts as a liaison between the Department and native communities.
+The Senior Advisor and Liaison for Native American Affairs (SALNAA) works within the Office of the Secretary of Defense and reports to the Deputy Assistant Secretary (Environment and Energy Resilience).The SALNAA advises the Department on matters concerning DoD interactions with federally recognized tribes and acts as a liaison between the Department and native communities.
 Specific duties include administering the Native American Lands Environmental Mitigation Program (NALEMP), facilitating cultural communications and consultation training courses for military and DoD civilian personnel across the nation, and conducting Native American outreach activities on behalf of the Office of the Secretary of Defense.

 - Presidential Memorandum on Uniformed Standards for Tribal Consultation (2022) [198 KB]

 In November 2021, the Administration announced that 17 federal agencies signed the Memorandum of Understanding Regarding Interagency Coordination and Collaboration for the Protection of Tribal Treaty and Reserved Rights (MOU).
 In the MOU, the agencies committed to enhance efforts to integrate consideration of Tribal treaty and reserved rights early into agency decision-making and regulatory processes, and to strengthen consultation policies in this regard.
 These new standards for Tribal consultation are outlined in this memorandum.